diversen/simple-php-github-api/README.md

 http://developer.github.com/

-I have not tested all calls - but you should be able to use all.
-E.g. POST, or PATCH.
+I have not tested many calls - but you should be able to use all.
+E.g. POST, or PATCH, DELETE.

-### Composer specifics

-You can include the lib into a vendor library

-edit you `composer.json` file

-add the following to the require section:

-    "diversen/simple-php-github-api": "1.0.*"
+Let me hear if it does not work out for you.